Federico Gutiérrez

-Federico Andrés Gutiérrez Zuluaga (born 28 November 1974) is a Colombian politician and civil engineer who served as the mayor of Medellín from 2016 to 2019 and was previously a member of the Medellín municipal council from 2004 to 2011.
-A member of the Creemos Colombia party, Gutiérrez was the candidate for the 2022 Colombian presidential election as the nominee for the conservative Team for Colombia coalition.
+Federico Andrés Gutiérrez Zuluaga (born 28 November 1974) is a Colombian politician, civil engineer, who currently serves as the mayor of Medellín, having held this office previously from 2016 to 2019.
+Before being mayor, he had been a member of the Medellín municipal council from 2004 to 2011.
+A member of the Creemos Colombia party, Gutiérrez was the candidate for the 2022 Colombian presidential election as the winner of the primary of the conservative Team for Colombia coalition.

 Education, personal life and professional career

 Federico Gutiérrez was born in Medellín in 1974, to Hernán Gutiérrez Isaza and Amparo Zuluaga Gómez.
 He has been married to Margarita Gómez Marín since 2006 and has two children, Emilio and Pedro.

 He studied civil engineering and senior management at the University of Medellín and political science at the Pontifical Bolivarian University.
 During his post-secondary studies, Gutiérrez was elected to the youth municipal council (in 1999) and served as municipal planning adviser, participating in the analysis of the city's development plan for the years 2001 to 2003.

 In the private sector, Gutiérrez worked as a consultant for HGI consulting and as a resident engineer for Vifasa.
 Between 2011 and 2015, Gutiérrez worked as a consultant on urban security for the Autonomous City of Buenos Aires (Argentina) and the municipality of Celaya (Mexico).